aws/sagemaker-pytorch-training-toolkit/README.rst

 SageMaker PyTorch Training Toolkit is an open-source library for using PyTorch to train models on Amazon SageMaker.

+This toolkit depends and extends the base `SageMaker Training Toolkit <https://github.com/aws/sagemaker-training-toolkit>`__ with PyTorch specific support.

 For inference, see `SageMaker PyTorch Inference Toolkit <https://github.com/aws/sagemaker-pytorch-serving-container>`__.

 For the Dockerfiles used for building SageMaker PyTorch Containers, see `AWS Deep Learning Containers <https://github.com/aws/deep-learning-containers>`__.